Here are Networking Interview Questions for fresher as well as experienced candidates.

 81) What is multicast routing?

-Multicast routing is a targeted form of broadcasting that sends message to a selected group of user, instead of sending it to all users on a subnet.
+Multicast routing is a targeted form of broadcasting that sends a message to a selected group of the user instead of sending it to all users on a subnet.

 82) What is the importance of Encryption on a network?

 Encryption is the process of translating information into a code that is unreadable by the user.
 It is then translated back or decrypted back to its normal readable format using a secret key or password.
-Encryption help ensure that information that is intercepted halfway would remain unreadable because the user has to have the correct password or key for it.
+Encryption ensures that information that is intercepted halfway would remain unreadable because the user must have the correct password or key for it.